vinivendra/Gryphon/translatingCommandLinePrograms.md

 }
 ````

 Notice the `// gryphon output:` comment at the top of both files that specifies the output file path for each one.
-If we translate them both, we'll notice Gryphon generates the two files accordingly:
+If we translate them both, Gryphon generates the `main.kt` and `message.kt` files accordingly:

 ```` bash
 $ gryphon message.swift main.swift